mharrisonbit/addmovie/README.md

+# AddMovie

-## !!!WARNING!!!
+### !!!WARNING!!!
 Crude, ugly, functional.
 I'm not a coder, nor a web designer.
 This is just a simple web based tool to add a movie to CouchPotato, written in PHP.

 **What does this do?**

 Allows searching for a movie based on title and year, using the omdbapi API to find, displays the info, and uses the CP API to add the movie to wanted list.

+**How does this work?**

 First, we search for a movie..

 ![search](/screenshots/search.png?raw=true "Search for a Movie")

 Is this the movie you were looking for?
 If so, click Add Movie!

 ![find](/screenshots/find.png?raw=true "Find the Movie")

 Congrats, you've added the movie!
 Add another?

 ![add](/screenshots/add.png?raw=true "Add the Movie")